-The Pharmacy Graduate Student Association (PGSA) advocates and provides services for the student body of the Department of Pharmaceutical Sciences in an effort to improve recruitment, retention, professional growth, and graduate student life.
+The Pharmacy Graduate Student Association (PGSA) advocates and provides services for the graduate students in the Department of Pharmaceutical Sciences.
+We strive to improve recruitment, retention, professional growth, and graduate student life.

 The purpose of PGSA shall be: